LISTEN TO THIS ARTICLE

 The core insight: prompt injection works because the model can't distinguish between instructions from the system developer and instructions from untrusted content.
 Both get processed through the same attention mechanism with the same weights.

-Nobody's deploying this.
-It requires custom attention kernels and model architecture changes.
-Production systems are built on standardized inference APIs that don't expose KV cache internals.
+Nobody's deploying this widely yet.
+The researchers have integrated RedVisor into the vLLM serving engine with custom kernels, but production systems are mostly built on standardized inference APIs that don't expose these internals.
 The gap between what research shows works and what practitioners can actually implement is massive.

 The infrastructure challenge runs deeper than just API limitations.
-RedVisor requires maintaining separate cache regions with different security boundaries, which means the inference engine needs to understand trust levels at the token level.
-Current serving frameworks like vLLM and TensorRT-LLM don't have primitives for this.
+RedVisor requires the inference engine to understand trust levels at the token level during reasoning.
+While the vLLM integration proves it's technically feasible, current mainstream serving setups don't have primitives for this.
 Building them requires coordinating changes across multiple layers of the stack: the serving framework, the model implementation, and the orchestration layer that routes requests.

 The Real Defense Architecture